barrycg/feature_engineering/README.md

 # feature_engineering
-recording relational examples from <feature engineering for ML>
+recording relational examples from the book '''feature engineering for ML'''